Bruh722/ccjs200/README.md

 c.
 0.847
 d. none of the above are correct
 ```

+Correct answer: c.
+0.847

 * PQ5: Calculate recidivism rates for the each of the age groups in the BJS data above.
 Which of the 3 groups has the highest recidivism rate?
 ```
 a.
 24 and younger
 b.
 25-39
 c.
 40 and over
 ```

+Correct answer: a.
+24 and younger

 ### Lesson 9 - Thursday 2/22/24

 * Reminder: first exam is scheduled for Thursday 2/29/24